Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ## Camera Issues

-1. Camera can go wonky opening the Tab Menu whilst on horse back. (rarely happens)
-1. Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
-You can see your player's body in front of camera.
-The effect only lasts for the duration of this step and can be safely ignored.
-1. Camera is too close to head when running
 1. Arms clipping or off to one side when casting spells - Issue with the current version of Improved camera, closing and reloading generally corrects this temporary.
 1. Whenever I open a crafting station such as an enchantment table, alchemy lab, cooking pot, etc., for the second time in the same cell, the menu doesn't load and I'm stuck.have to save exit and restart the game to fix

 ---

-## UI

-1. On ultrawide monitor (2560x1080), perk names appear VERY right aligned to perk "stars" making it awkward to use the perk menu as perk names appear over other perk "stars" in many cases.
-1. certain elements of the UI will disappear (the compass and the H/M/S bars) after pressing X or when an inventory window is open

----

 ## Gameplay Issues

-1. Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
-You can see your player's body in front of camera.
+** Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
+You can see your player's body in front of camera. **

 The effect only lasts for the duration of this step and can be safely ignored.
-1. Drawing weapon when stealthed increases speed
-1. Got a bounty for opening a unlocked door in Whiterun's halls of the dead.
-1. Prices of the summon tomes are WAY higher than the other ones
-1. There is a note from Holidays on the counter of the Bannered Mare, but it cant be interacted with
-1. Got a Trespassing in Warmaidens during opening hours (typically happens if the shop doesnt open and user picks lock to gain entry)
-1. The Nightmother's Coffin can be searched and is Empty While helping Cicero
-1. Alessandra says Anders is located in Windhelm instead of Whiterun
-1. Tempering Labels currently do not work.
-1. Bathing can teleport the player to a seemingly random location.

-### With workarounds
+---

 **When weapons are pulled out and you alt-tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away**